Skip to content

 Building the Banshee simulator

-make CFG_OVERRIDE=cfg/custom.hjson bin/snitch_cluster.vlt
+make CFG_OVERRIDE=cfg/fdiv.hjson bin/snitch_cluster.vlt

 Building the software

-make DEBUG=ON sw
+make DEBUG=ON sw -j

-make SELECT_RUNTIME=banshee DEBUG=ON sw
+make DEBUG=ON SELECT_RUNTIME=banshee sw -j

-make DEBUG=ON OPENOCD_SEMIHOSTING=ON sw
+make DEBUG=ON OPENOCD_SEMIHOSTING=ON sw -j

-Note: the RTL is not the only source which is generated from the configuration file.
+The RTL is not the only source which is generated from the configuration file.
 The software stack also depends on the configuration file.
 Make sure you always build the software with the same configuration of the hardware you are going to run it on.

-Note: on GVSOC, it is better to use OpenOCD semi-hosting to prevent putchar from disturbing the DRAMSys timing model.
+On GVSOC, it is better to use OpenOCD semi-hosting to prevent putchar from disturbing the DRAMSys timing model.

 Running a simulation